 The report shows some encouraging results.
 It reveals that an overwhelming majority of European citizens demands better welfare standards for farmed animals as well as for companion animals.
 About 90 per cent think that imported animal products should fulfil the same requirements with regard to animal welfare as products from within the EU.
 This is an important hint to policymakers in Europe and the Member States.
 They need to take this clear demand into consideration when negotiating international trade agreements etc.

 However, the report fails to see the immense animal welfare potentials of vegetarian products.
 Plant-based foodstuffs are always more animal-friendly than their animal-based counterparts.
 Vegetarian lifestyles – from meat-reduced flexitarianism to veganism –provide the opportunity to improve animal welfare without cutbacks on taste and enjoyment of food.
 Plant-based foods are also more environmentally friendly.

-In future surveys on animal welfare, this perspective needs to be taken into account and plant-based alternatives to animal products and vegetarian lifestyles need to be included into the questionnaires.
-Policy plans in general as well as statistical reports on animal welfare are incomplete without reference to vegetarian lifestyles and their potentials.
+In future surveys on animal welfare, this perspective needs to be taken into account and plant-based alternatives to animal products and vegetarian lifestyles need to be included in the questionnaires.
+Policy plans in general, as well as statistical reports on animal welfare, are incomplete without reference to vegetarian lifestyles and their potentials.

 Read the full report here.

 EU healthy eating funding discriminates against plant proteins, ENSA says

 As the European Union is currently merging today’s separate EU school milk and fruit schemes and boosting their combined annual budget by 20 million to 250 million a year, the European Natural Soy and Plant-Based Foods Manufacturers Association (ENSA) complains that the scheme excludes products that are as nutritious as dairy and serve the same needs, namely plant-based proteins.